LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

             avg_weight = mean(weight, na.rm = TRUE))
 ```

-* We still get missing valies (in the form of `NaN`) because there are species that have never been weighed!
+* We still get missing values (in the form of `NaN`) because there are species that have never been weighed!
 * We can `filter()` this using `!is.na()`

 ```r